 Several research groups around the world are analyzing wastewater for SARS-CoV-2, the virus that causes COVID-19.
 Studies show that the virus can be detected in the feces of some infected patients.
 There is hope that "wastewater-based epidemiology" could hold promise for monitoring COVID-19 outbreaks in communities.

 To understand more about the potential of this research, KAUST Discovery spoke with Peiying Hong, an applied environmental microbiologist at KAUST.
-Hong has conducted years of research monitoring microbial contaminants in wastewater and reclaimed waters, including bacteria, viruses and genes.
+Hong has conducted years of research monitoring microbial contaminants in wastewater and reclaimed waters, including bacteria, viruses and genes1.